TaTown/mycroft-angrybeanie/README.md

 pip -r requirements.txt

-# How To Use

-## To get list of shows
+## Examples

-Get Angry Beanie shows or Get Angry Beanie podcasts
+* "Get Angry Beanie shows or Get Angry Beanie podcasts - Returns list of podcasts available"

-## To get last ten episodes for each show

-Angry beanie list episodes for [SHOW_NAME]
+* "Angry beanie list episodes for [SHOW_NAME] - list last 10 episodes of the show"

-## To play latest episode

-play the latest episode for [SHOW_NAME]
+* "play the latest episode for [SHOW_NAME] - play the latest episode for the show"

+## Credits
+James Purser